zetaidx/zetaidx/README.md

 `wrap` will take custody of the ERC20 assets at the ratio specified from the user and mint our token.

 `unwrap` will return those assets to the user.

+### Liquidity

+Most users would not want to take the time to do deposits on all networks and wrap/unwrap tokens.
+We should also consider deploy liquidity pools which allow easy onboarding.
+Pricing this swap will be challenging especially with low volume.